 If it worked, there would be no more tilting of the cradle and a reduction of the elevation wobble.
 It worked, well, almost completely.
-The cradle does not tilt with recoil and there virtually no wobble when the cradle is raised up to 1-1/2 inches.
+The cradle does not tilt with recoil, and there is virtually no wobble when the cradle is raised up to 1-1/2 inches.

-However, when raised to the 2-1/2 inch maximum, the wobble is still present.
-The wobble at the upper end of the cradle’s elevation could probably be eliminated, as Chuck stated in 2007, with the addition of a polymer bushing at the base.
+However, the wobble is still present when raised to the 2-1/2 inch maximum.
+The wobble at the upper end of the cradle’s elevation could probably be eliminated, as Chuck stated in 2007, by adding a polymer bushing at the base.
 If one accepts the limitation on the front elevation adjustment, you can compensate for that extra inch by raising or lowering the rear foot.

 Caldwell Lead Sled DFT2 Specifications:

 - Up to 2.5 in. of elevation adjustment (we recommend 1.5 in. max)

 - Skeletonized front rest has non-marring material

 - Non-marring rear cradle with Shock Eliminator Technology rear pad